llNorthPolell/journal-app/README.md

 # journal-app
 Journal app built using React and Firebase.
-I am currently working on a backend (coded in Java with Spring Boot) to replace Firebase.
+I am currently working on a backend (coded in Java with Spring Boot, see "server" branch) to replace Firebase.
 App can be accessed via https://journal-app-75df1.firebaseapp.com.